apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

 })
 ```

-There is also `noRetry`, if sets to `true` then the request will not be automatically tried.
+There is also `noRetry`.
+If set to `true` then the request will not be automatically tried.

 Crawlee also provides a built-in [logging mechanism](https://crawlee.dev/api/core/class/Log) via `log`, allowing you to log warnings, errors, and other information effectively.